wp-plugins/scrapeazon/readme.txt

 == Upgrade Notice ==

+= 2.2.2 =
+Adds a shortcode button to the text editor, the ability to retrieve reviews by SKU, the ability to disable the reviews summary, and the ability to truncate reviews to a custom length.

 = 2.2.1 =
 Fixes a WP_DEBUG notice that could be displayed on WordPress content types that are not pages or posts.